kuzzleio/documentation/src/api/1/controller-admin/reset-kuzzle-data/index.md

 {{{since "1.4.0"}}}

-Asynchronously starts the following sequence in Kuzzle, in this order:
+Asynchronously starts the following sequence, in this order:

 * Invalidates and deletes all users along with their associated credentials
 * Deletes all user-defined roles and profiles